Disney villains provide inspiration at New York fashion show

 "They're the coolest characters, they're always the standout," he added.
 "They have the best personality - it's always something that's interesting and unusual."

-Interesting and unusual the show inarguably was, featuring the sort of over-the-top, avant-garde looks more associated with runway shows in Paris than New York.
+Interesting and unusual the show unarguably was, featuring the sort of over-the-top, avant-garde looks more associated with runway shows in Paris than New York.

 Fabrics included leather, rubber and latex rendered almost exclusively in black or red.
 What wasn't any of those was mostly metallic, with endless sequins, beading, crystals and mesh.

-Boxy, spike-bedecked flight jackets topped sequined leggings, while a zaftig model channeling Ursula was decked out in black and purple feathers, calling to mind the late drag queen Divine.
+Boxy, spike-bedecked flight jackets topped sequined leggings, while a zaftig model channelling Ursula was decked out in black and purple feathers, calling to mind the late drag queen Divine.

 Models wore spike-heeled thigh-high latex boots, sculpted bustiers and corsets, while one cradled the unusual runway accessory of a tiny dog.